xuancong84/solid-rubix-cube/README.md

 - right-click drag to zoom in and out

 Features:
+- It supports standard Rubix cube, super-cube (directional), super-super-cube (directional and interior)
 - It saves movement history, you can forward and backward to a given step in history
 - You can highlight a specific layer for better visualization

+A sample solution (15x15x15) can be found in the ./Release folder, it is incomplete, but sufficient to illustrate the procedure.
 For details, see https://sites.google.com/site/xuancong84/supersupercube